AustinJGreen/MarbleBoardGame/README.md

 # Overview
 Currently, the game showcases the 4 ai's playing in its current state, but the source code can be easily altered to have a player play.
 The back is rendered with MonoGame as a WindowsFormControl.
-The board and marbles are all original content.
-Dice are rendered with the C# Physics
+Dice are rendered with the C# Physics Engine, Jitter.
-Engine, Jitter.
 AI is alright, can only beat a random opponent 60-70% of the time.
 Algorithms implemented include, MaxN, Paranoid, MCTS, Offensive, and a MPMix.
-MaxN is probably the strongest.
 I implemented a stronger engine called Bach in C++ [here](https://github.com/ajosg/Bach).

 # Screenshot
 ![alt text](https://i.imgur.com/gFieQVN.png)